Series: Montague Siblings #1

 Still it isn’t in Monty’s nature to give up.
 Even with his younger sister, Felicity, in tow, he vows to make this yearlong escapade one last hedonistic hurrah and flirt with Percy from Paris to Rome.
 But when one of Monty’s reckless decisions turns their trip abroad into a harrowing manhunt that spans across Europe, it calls into question everything he knows, including his relationship with the boy he adores.

-Audiobook Review: The Gentleman’s Guide to Vice and Virtue
+The Gentleman’s Guide to Vice and Virtue, Mackenzi Lee

-When I first heard about The Gentleman’s Guide to Vice and Virtue, I knew it was going to be amusing.
+The Gentleman’s Guide to Vice and Virtue by Mackenzi Lee is an amusing book.
 It tells the story of a group on a tour of Europe and contains such likeable characters.
 I listened to the audio version of the book, and I can definitely say that it completes the epic experience of the story and does and amazing job transporting the listener to 18th century Europe.
 This book is so original, and I would consider it to be a must-read this year.

 This book is absolutely hilarious!
 It follows Monty, Percy, and Felicity on their tour of Europe turned escape for survival after Monty steals a valuable item at a party.
 I loved learning about the characters’ journey across the continent and how they escape death along the way.
 I’m not normally a huge fan of historical fiction, but, for what may be the first time ever in a historical novel, I wasn’t bored at any point in the book.
 There is so much excitement with the pirates, the alchemy, and all of Monty’s shenanigans that it is hard to put down.
 The Gentleman’s Guide to Vice and Virtue really has it all, and I would recommend it to everyone, even hesitant historical readers like myself.